 With self-service analytics, organizations can take advantage of technology that eliminates the need for finance professionals to have expertise in data science and IT, or access to external resources.

 Now, Microsoft Dynamics 365 Finance users can validate data quality, generate customized reports, and easily extract valuable insights.
 With self-service analytics, finance teams can independently access, analyze, and use their data to make informed decisions.
+Take a guided tour and see how.

 Business performance analytics